Icinga/icinga2/doc/11-cli-commands.md

     include <test.conf>

-This would cause Icinga 2 to search its include path for the configuration file `test.conf`.
-By default the installation path for the Icinga Template Library is the only search directory.
+This causes Icinga 2 to search its include path for the configuration file `test.conf`.
+By default the installation path for the [Icinga Template Library](10-icinga-template-library.md#icinga-template-library) is the only search directory.

 Using the `--include` command-line option additional search directories can be